in-toto/specification/in-toto-spec.md

 field.
 1. The steps, as defined in the layout, are loaded.
 For each step in the layout, one or more pieces of link or layout metadata is loaded.
-  1. If the file loaded metadata is a link metadata file, a data structure containing the materials and products is populated with the reported values.
+      1. If the loaded metadata file is a link metadata file, a data structure containing the materials and products is populated with the reported values.
-  1. If the file is a layout file instead, the algorithm will recurse into that layout, starting from step 1.
+      1. If the loaded metadata file is a layout file instead, the algorithm will recurse into that layout, starting from step 1.
 All the metadata relevant to that sub-layout should be contained in a subdirectory named after this step.
 1. Matching rules are applied against the products and materials reported by each step as described by the algorithm in section 4.3.3.2.
 1. Inspection steps are executed, and the corresponding materials and products